An Introvert Living In An Extroverted World.

 As a shy introvert with anxiety, this is problematic.
 I often find myself procrastinating on accomplishing tasks that require me to have to call in, sit on hold for half a day, be "on," and have enough emotional stability to handle both the conversation and the potential for conflict.

 Literally, the thing I hate the most is having to talk to someone on the phone.
-I think nowadays electronic means are more effective, reliable, and quick, it just makes sense to have that as an option.
+I think nowadays, electronic means are more effective, reliable, and quick, it just makes sense to have that as an option.
 I also see this as very ableist.
-Regardless, if there is a diagnosis or not people can struggle with talking to strangers, problem-solving on the fly or being expected to produce an immediate answer, and understanding auditory directions and information.
+Regardless of whether there is a diagnosis or not, people can struggle with talking to strangers, problem-solving on the fly or is expected to produce an immediate answer, and understanding auditory directions and information.
 All of which I am generally unable to do.

 2. Working in an office with other people